-Low Surveys Surveys will be sent out from time to time.
-These may be following a repair you have had to your property, or to gauge opinion on a proposed decision from the Association.
-These will be typically short and concise Contact: Administration or relevant manager however further information can be given at any time.
-These surveys will assist the Association to determine levels of satisfaction, or to help us decide the best option on a decision. as detailed 0141 285 7910 Low Rent Consultation Process The Association reviews its rent charges each year.
+Administration or relevant manager as detailed

+Low Rent Consultation Process The Association reviews its rent charges each year.
 This process takes into account inflation, and the expected expenses for the forthcoming year.
 Each year all tenants will be contacted to seek opinions on proposed increases.
 Information will be provided at the time to explain the Association's position, however tenant feedback is crucial to this process.
 All responses are presented to the Management Committee to help them make an informed decision.
-Contact: Grant Kennedy Housing Services Manager 0141 285 7910 Low Performance Publications In March each year, following the end of the financial year, the Association gathers performance data and submits this to the Scottish Housing Regulator.
+Contact: Deputy Chief Executive 0141 285 7910 Low Performance Publications In March each year, following the end of the financial year, the Association gathers performance data and submits this to the Scottish Housing Regulator.
 This is in a set format and every Registered Social Landlord provides the same information in the same format to be collated and published.
-Following the submission to the Scottish Housing Regulator the Association will produce documentation Contact: Marion Menabney Chief Executive 0141 285 7910 describing its performance.
+Following the submission to the Scottish Housing Regulator the Association will produce documentation describing its performance.
 Customers are able to make comments or make any enquiries at this point (and at any point throughout the year).

-Low The Association will aim to produce quarterly Contact: Newsletters newsletters detailing the ongoing work, performance data, and some helpful information and advice.
-Administration Customers are invited to read these and ask any questions they may have.
+Contact: Chief Executive 0141 285 7910 Newsletters Low The Association will aim to produce 3 newsletters annually detailing the ongoing work, performance data, and some helpful information and advice.
+Customers are invited to read these and ask any questions they may have.
 Newsletters may also contain further surveys or invitations to consult with tenants.
-0141 285 7910 Low The Association currently has a Twitter and Facebook account.
-Customers are invited to register and 'follow' Contact: Websites/Social Media the Association's accounts where news, events, and emergency information is provided.
-Administration 0141 285 7910 Additionally customers are able to contact the
+Contact: Governance Assistant 0141 285 7910 Low Websites/Social Media The Association currently has a Twitter and Facebook account.
+Customers are invited to register and 'follow' the Association's accounts where news, events, and emergency information is provided.
+Contact: Governance Assistant 0141 285 7910 Additionally customers are able to contact the Association through these channels if desired.